joey101937/JEngine/README.md

 This determines how many threads to dedicate for use in rendering game objects in your scenes.
 Note this does not effect stickers, independent effects, or the background. values <=0 mean to use a cachedThreadPool instead (reccommended).
 Set once before game start.
 ### **numGraphicScalingSteps**
 This setting changes how image assets are scaled.
 Only applies to images larger than 200x200.
 Larger number = softer/blurrier.
 Lower number = hard/sharp.
+### **Window.setFullscreen(boolean)**
+This function allows you to toggle the application as fullscreen.
+Note that "real" fullscreen requires direct3d to be enabled.
+Direct3d should remain disabled unless you plan on running only in fullscreen mode due to performance issues.

 # IndependentEffects
 Independent effects may be added to a game via the addIndependentEffect.
 This allows you to run tick and render logic without it being tied to any one GameObject2.
 This is used in the example demos to create UI effects such as the selection box effect in the RTS demo